For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 In the end, the quality of your photos will depend more on care in composition, lighting, a steady hand, and other factors not part of the camera itself.
 Technology can help but it doesn't replace these.
 No matter the cost of the equipment, if the lighting is not balanced or the depth of field is too shallow, the photos will be poor.

 40+ years ago I owned top-of-the-line Nikon film SLRs including the flagship Nikon Photomic FTN body with several Nikon fixed focal length (non-zoom) lenses.
-The FTN body was around $350 in 1970s dollars, which would be comparable to roughly $2,000 now accounting for inflation.
+Zoom lenses were a pricey extravagance back then.
+The FTN body alone was around $350 in 1970s dollars, which would be comparable to roughly $2,000 now accounting for inflation.
 In those days the only assistance was the built-in exposure meter.
 Focus and aperture were manual.
 I did my own darkroom work and ended up with a few good pictures and a lot of mediocre ones.
-Nowadays I have several low-mid level Nikon DSLRs purchased for either $500 new (D5600) or much much less than that on eBay (D70, D80, D3000, D5200, etc.) and several lenses, but what I use mostly is a Canon SX710HS point-and-shoot, primarily for Website photos.
+Nowadays I have several low-mid level Nikon DSLRs purchased for either $500 new (D5600) or much much less than that on eBay (D70, D80, D3000, D5200, etc.) and several lenses, but what I had been using most before the development (no pun) of this document was a Canon SX710HS point-and-shoot, primarily for Website photos.
 It was around $100 on eBay several years ago.
 A D70 (one of two each for $10 on eBay excluding lens but including shipping) has been used for most of the DSLR and lens dissection photos later in this document but it's not clear if the resulting photos are really any better on average than using the Canon.

 There is a D70 repair manual on-line.
 Search for "Nikon D70 Repair Manual PDF".
 It has many detailed photos with step-by-step disassembly and reassembly, some explanations, and parts identification.